mattermost/mattermost-handbook/operations/operations/company-cadence.md

 - The priority of the meeting is listening.
 During these sessions CEO takes notes and refrains from commentary, though may ask follow-up questions.

-- At the end of the session CEO reads back what they heard.
-The notes are shared with the management chain between CEO and the group to share feedback.
+- At the end of the session the CEO reads back what they heard.
+The notes are shared with the management team/s of the group.

 - It is up to managers on how to process and address the feedback at the team level and CEO will be able to incorporate the information at the company level.